Share this post:

 When the shooter's hand was choked up on the grip, they often experienced “bite” on the web of their hand when the hammer moved.
 Now, as a man with a modicum of grit that strikes me as semantics, but I don’t know because I have not had the pleasure of using an original Hi Power at the range.
 Regardless, that issue is remedied entirely by Springfield.

-My local gunshop (shout out to Davenport Guns) has an SA-35 Hi Power on the shelf as a display model, and the shop’s currently taking pre-orders, so you KNOW my name is on that list.
+My local gunshop (shout out to Davenport Guns) has an SA-35 Hi Power on the shelf as a display model, and the shop’s currently taking pre-orders on SA-35s for sale, so you KNOW my name is on that list.
 I already own a Springfield Ronin 1911 in 9mm, and have had no issues with it whatsoever; I have faith in the company’s manufacturing abilities.

 My decision to spend money was cemented after I was able to handle the display model.
 The fit and finish are superb, and it feels like a proper Hi Power.
 And for an MSRP of about $700, you really can’t go wrong.
 What Springfield is doing is fantastic, and is filling a void in the hearts of many shooters out there.
 But what about the collectors?
 The guys who want a piece with some bonafide history behind it.
 That’s where Rock Island Auction comes in.

 Whether you are looking for a Hi Power with German markings, a Canadian Inglis with removable stock, or a civilian market Browning model: RIAC has you covered, and at just about any price range.
 If it were my money, I would be bidding on lot #6, a beautiful Hi Power Centennial in our upcoming A&A Day auction on January 12th.

 Alternatively, if you are looking for a piece with a bit more of a military pedigree, Lot #4371 might be an ideal choice.
 Pre-WWII, and featuring tangent sights, this pistol is perfect for the military collector.